RhinoSecurityLabs/amazon-ssm-agent/README.md

 ./amazon-ssm-agent -register -code "..." -id "..." -region "us-east-1"
 ```

+The Code and ID above can be abtained by creating a SSM Hybrid Activation in the account you control.

-To start the agent run `nohup ./amazon-ssm-agent`, the other binaries are expected to be in the same directory.
-Logs and other artifacts should
+To start the agent run `AWS_SHARED_CREDENTIALS_FILE=$HOME/.ssm/credentials nohup ./amazon-ssm-agent`, the other binaries are expected to be in
-end up in ~/.ssm.
-Using `aws ssm start-session` with the newly registered instance ID should start a shell as the user running
+the same directory.
+Logs and other artifacts should end up in ~/.ssm.
+Using `aws ssm start-session` with the newly registered instance ID should
-`./amazon-ssm-agent`.
+start a shell as the user running `AWS_SHARED_CREDENTIALS_FILE=$HOME/.ssm/credentials ./amazon-ssm-agent`.

+The reason for setting AWS_SHARED_CREDENTIALS_FILE is because SSM will update the credentials of the default profile using the role assigned during
+SSM Hybrid Activation setup.
+If you are running this version of amazon-ssm-agent as a shared user on an EC2 instance these credentials will override
+the role assigned to the EC2 instance normally available via the IMDS endpoint.
+Moving the shared credentials file to ~/.ssm/credentials ensures
+other processes running as the same user don't connect to your account unexpectedly.

+Also worth noting the default Hybrid Activation role has full access to SSM Parameter store.
+You may want to reduce these permissions, the targeted
+instance will have the permissions to access this role through the credentials file mentioned above.

 # Amazon SSM Agent